Get insider access

 • Robust companion app.

-Most Anker headphones are compatible with the Anker Soundcore app, which offers a graphic EQ and presets, so you can adjust your headphones' sound to your liking.
+Most Anker headphones are compatible with the Anker Soundcore app, which offers a graphic EQ and presets for customizing the headphones' sound.
 You can also remap controls and adjust the ANC level to suit your needs.

 • Powerful noise cancelling.